Near the water’s edge

 Recently I was chatting via Skype with a few of my fellow bloggers, and one of the things we talked about is how children’s play is their work; the way they learn about the world, and about life.
 For a child, play has much to teach.

 At the beach, perhaps we too can learn from watching children building their sandcastles.
 As Buchan points out, they must find just the right mixture of sand and water to allow shaping a structure strong enough to stand firm until they complete their project.
 This often involves a good bit of trial and error.
-They labor with focused attention to produce something that will likely be gone by the end of the day, a work of art neither they nor anyone else will never own.
+They labor with focused attention to produce something that likely will be gone by the end of the day, a work of art neither they nor anyone else will ever own.
 Clearly, the process is what they value more than the product.

 Balancing elements, working for the joy of it, then letting go without sadness or regret…a lot to learn in an afternoon spent at play.
 I hope we can channel some of these same lessons as we go about the tasks that make up our days.